Tornadoes of 2012: May 6 (Japan)

-May 19
+May 19 (Kansas)

 On May 19, a localized outbreak of tornadoes occurred in south-central Kansas, to the west of Wichita.
 Two of these tornadoes were strong, both reaching EF3 intensity.
 One of these EF3 tornadoes severely damaged two farmsteads just northwest of Harper, Kansas, mangled vehicles and farm machinery, and partially debarked trees.
 The other EF3 occurred near Duquoin and badly damaged or destroyed several wind turbines.
 A wind speed measurement device attached to a 300 foot tall crane that was struck by this tornado recorded a 166 mph wind gust before the crane collapsed.
 Other weaker tornadoes touched down just to the north in the Spivey and Kingman areas.
 Further to the south in Florida, a brief EF0 tornado touched down in St. Petersburg and ripped part of the roof off of a motel.
 A total of 10 tornadoes were confirmed.
+Notably, most of these tornadoes developed from non-supercell processes.

-May 25
+May 25 (Kansas)

-On the evening of May 25, a small outbreak of tornadoes impacted southern Kansas, including a few strong tornadoes.
+On the evening of May 25, a small outbreak of tornadoes impacted central Kansas, including a few strong tornadoes.
 A large EF2 was documented by numerous storm chasers as it passed near the town of La Crosse, causing significant damage to farmsteads, outbuildings, and trees.
 This tornado spawned two satellite tornadoes as well, including an EF1 that struck La Crosse directly, resulting in minor to moderate damage in town.
 The second satellite tornado was an EF2 that caused extensive tree damage.
 Just south of Russell, an EF2 tornado struck a subdivision and damaged several manufactured homes, completely destroying one of them.
 Another EF2 tornado caused significant damage to vegetation and power lines near Bison.
 A total of 13 tornadoes were confirmed.

 June

-There were 116 tornadoes reported in the U.S. in June, of which 112 were confirmed.
+June 1 (Colombia)

+A tornado struck Sabanalarga, Colombia.
+One person was killed and 107 were injured.

-June 4
+June 4 (United States)

-An isolated, rain-wrapped EF2 tornado touched down in Diehlstadt, Missouri late on June 4.
+An isolated, rain-wrapped EF2 tornado touched down in Diehlstadt, Missouri, late on June 4.
 It was only on the ground very briefly, but hit a mobile home while down, completely destroying the structure and killing three occupants.
 Trees and some warehouse buildings were also damaged, It was the first killer US tornado since the April 14 outbreak.
 The tornado was embedded in a larger area of microburst.
 A brief landspout tornado also touched down in Arkansas and was rated an EF0.
 Another brief EF0 tornado touched down in Texas.
 Neither of these weak tornadoes produced any damage.